T-Antonis/Big_Data_Project/README.md

 - Broadcast joins, sort-merge joins, shuffled hash joins, nested loop joins, and Cartesian products
 - Debugging Spark jobs through Kubernetes driver pod logs

+## Datasets

+The project uses public datasets related to Los Angeles crime incidents, police stations, census population data, and income statistics.

+The datasets are expected to be available through HDFS paths configured in `src/common.py`.

+### Crime Data

+The main crime dataset contains reported crime incidents in Los Angeles.
+It includes fields such as:

+- Crime identifier
+- Date and time information
+- Crime location
+- Latitude and longitude
+- Area / division information

+This dataset is used mainly in Query 1, Query 2, and Query 4.

+### Police Stations Data

+The police stations dataset contains information about Los Angeles police divisions and their geographic coordinates.

+It includes fields such as:

+- Police division name
+- Station longitude
+- Station latitude

+This dataset is used in Query 4 to calculate the nearest police station for each crime incident.

+### Census Blocks Data

+The census blocks dataset contains population information by geographic area.

+It includes fields such as:

+- ZIP Code / ZCTA
+- Population

+This dataset is used in Query 3 to calculate the total population per ZIP code.

+### Income Data

+The income dataset contains estimated median household income by ZIP code.

+It includes fields such as:

+- ZIP Code
+- Estimated median household income

+This dataset is used in Query 3 together with census population data.

 ## Technologies Used

 - Python